 – Online Support Groups:

-There are also social media groups that bring all members of the adoption triad together.
+Some social media groups bring all members of the adoption triad together.
 If you feel that you would benefit from communication between birth parents, adoptive parents, and adult adoptees, these groups can be quite beneficial as well.
-As with the birth mother only groups, remember that everyone will have their own opinions and respectful dialogue is always expected.
+As with the birth mother-only groups, remember that everyone will have their own opinions and respectful dialogue is always expected.

 Did you know that Adoption.com has its own forums for members of the adoption triad?
 There are several categories to choose from, so there is bound to be one that has what you are looking for!
 There are Search and Reunion Forums that can be narrowed down by state, year, agency, etc. There are forums for birth parents in all types of situations.
 Whether you are facing an unplanned pregnancy, dealing with birth parent issues, or just want general support and a sense of community, these forums are a wonderful resource.